 This interactive webinar places emphasis on the differentiated teaching techniques necessary in order for young learners with learning difficulties to be introduced to, understand and acquire the English language.

-- Introduction to the field of “Learning difficulties”
+- Get to know the field of “Learning difficulties”

-- Understanding the importance of Phonological Awareness in early stages of language learning
+- Understand the importance of Phonological Awareness in early stages of language learning

-- Presentation of differentiated teaching methods for young learners
+- Be presented with differentiated teaching methods for young learners

 - Practice teaching strategies and lesson plan design

 Part 1: Introduction